sidekiq-cron/sidekiq-cron/README.md

 Sidekiq-Cron runs a thread alongside Sidekiq workers to schedule jobs at specified times (using cron notation `* * * * *` parsed by [Fugit](https://github.com/floraison/fugit)).

-Checks for new jobs to schedule every 30 seconds and doesn't schedule the same job multiple times when more than one Sidekiq worker is running.
+Checks for new jobs to schedule every 30 seconds and doesn't schedule the same job multiple times when more than one Sidekiq process is running.

 Scheduling jobs are added only when at least one Sidekiq process is running, but it is safe to use Sidekiq-Cron in environments where multiple Sidekiq processes or nodes are running.